beyondelastic/vmware-explore-app/README.md

-# VMworld Demo App
+# VMware Explore Demo App

-This is the repository used for the Demo App in the VMworld 2022 talk: Get Started with Containers and Kubernetes using vSphere with Tanzu
+This is the repository used for the Demo App in the VMware Explore 2022 talk: Get Started with Containers and Kubernetes using vSphere with Tanzu

 The talk consists of two parts: